Hilal M. Al Khulaifi

 Squire Patton Boggs

 He advises on digital compliance, eDiscovery and corporate data privacy for global and local corporations.

+He also has significant experience in compliance, intellectual property, litigation, dispute resolution and government regulatory and internal investigations.
 He has provided advice to global multinational corporations in the hi-tech, software, retail, healthcare, pharmaceutical, automotive, banking, trading, telecommunications and professional services industries.